10 Easy Conversation Starters For Shy People

 2. Ask about their job or what they’re passionate about.

-People love to talk about themselves, so an easy conversational icebreaker is to ask them what career field they’re in.
+According to Psychology Today, people love to talk about themselves, so an easy conversational icebreaker is to ask them what career field they’re in.
 This is also easy because work is such a big part of our lives and people often define themselves by what they do.
 If you find that the person doesn’t want to talk about their work very much, you could ask them about their hobbies and passions instead.
 That might get them a bit more animated!

 3. Invite them to share their story.